Madhu-Krishnan-A-P/VHDL-design-nptel/alu_1/README.md

 # 4-bit ALU Design in VHDL

-This project implements a 4-bit Arithmetic Logic Unit (ALU) using **behavioral modeling** in VHDL.
+This project implements a 4-bit Arithmetic Logic Unit (ALU) using **behavioural modelling** in VHDL.
 The ALU selects different operations based on specific bits of its inputs, combining arithmetic and logic functions into a single compact module.

 ## 📁 Folder Contents